Edible Ebble

 Date: April – November 2023

-Organisation: Chase and Chalke, Cranborne Chase AONB
+Chase and Chalke, Cranborne Chase National Landscape

 “I grew up beside the River Ebble, eating peppery watercress and earthy river trout, foraging wild garlic and water mint.
 I brought my infant son back to its banks in 2020 and watched him wading in the luke warm shallows through that strange hot summer, whilst the world around us seemed to be collapsing.
 This ancient ecosystem has shaped (and been shaped by) our ways of living, eating, communicating, traversing and surviving in the Chalke Valley through its long history.
-Edible Ebble is both an homage to and call to action for the entangled collaboration of human and more than human neighbours with the Ebble’s history making flow.”
+Edible Ebble is both an homage to and call to action for the entangled collaboration of human and more than human neighbours with the Ebble’s history-making flow.”

-Connecting the workshops will be the route of the no. 29 bus (Salisbury to Shaftesbury), which itself follows the route of the river along the valley roads, first carved out by intrepid “common carriers” like the famed widow Maria Ridout and her donkey-drawn cart, the “Coombe Express”.
+Connecting the workshops was the route of the no. 29 bus (Salisbury – Shaftesbury), which itself follows the route of the river along the valley roads, first carved out by intrepid “common carriers” like the famed widow Maria Ridout and her donkey-drawn cart, the “Coombe Express”.
 These common carriers connected and sustained the communities of the valley, which for much of its past was impassable on foot.
 They brought provisions and news from Salisbury or Shaftesbury and took produce back from the villages to sell on route or in the towns.
 Could the 29 bus fulfill this role and revive hyperlocal connections along the river?

 COLLABORATORS/PARTNERS